 The Legal Basis for using your information

-The Council collects and uses information about you on the basis that you have given us your consent to do so.
-You may withdraw your consent and ask us not to use information about you for discussion at the LSG by emailing the Data Protection Officer – email@example.com
+The Council collects information about you on the basis that you have given us your consent to do so.
+You may withdraw your consent and ask us not to use information about you for discussion at Local Solutions by emailing the Data Protection Officer – firstname.lastname@example.org

-Once the Group has been given permission to use your information, it will be processed in accordance with:
+Once the Local Solutions have been given permission to use your information, it will be processed in accordance with:

 - Children Act 2004: Safeguard and promote the welfare of children/young people